Obsidian-StudiosInc/entrance/README.md

 existence of this fork of that code base.

 ## Build
-There are presently two build systems, autotools (legacy) and meson (experimental).
-Autotools may be dropped eventually.
-Either can be used.
+Entrance presently uses meson build system, autotools has been dropped.

 ### Build using meson
 ```